MikeTat1988/MikeRep/matala/README.md

 Test results (passed / not passed) will be printed into a log file located in log folder.

-After that the g_Test and g_toEtite are set to false to not interfere with the times testing and the benchmark tests are being run -
+After the benchmark tests are being run -

     a.
 Single threaded compress - bitpacking algorithm
     b.
 Multithreaded compress - bitpacking algorithm